Safety and Security in the Covid Era

 Fred Burton is one of the world's foremost authorities on security, high-net-worth protection and terrorism.
-He is currently the Executive Director of the Ontic Center for Protective Intelligence, in Austin, Texas, serves as an Advisor to the Center of Mass Violence Response Studies at The Police Foundation, and is Chief Security Officer at Stratfor where he oversees their analysis of global security developments and consults with clients on security-related issues affecting their business assets or personal safety.
-He also guides Stratfor's extensive coverage of the security environment in Mexico and closely monitors Mexican drug cartels, their areas of influence, and their drug trafficking routes.
+He is currently the Executive Director of the Ontic Center for Protective Intelligence, in Austin, Texas, and serves as an Advisor to the Center of Mass Violence Response Studies at The Police Foundation.
+Previously, Burton served as Chief Security Officer at Stratfor where he oversaw their analysis of global security developments and consulted with clients on security-related issues affecting their business assets or personal safety.
+He also guided Stratfor's extensive coverage of the security environment in Mexico and closely monitored Mexican drug cartels, their areas of influence, and their drug trafficking routes.

 Before joining Stratfor, Burton was a counterterrorism agent with the U.S. State Department from 1985 to 1999.
 During his career, Burton was involved in many high-profile investigations including: